KMean/chain-flip/README.md

 ## Generate ABI With WAGMI

-If modifying the contract, regenerate frontend hooks:
+If modifying the contract, regenerate the ABI:

 Install [Wagmi CLI](https://wagmi.sh/cli/why) (if not installed)